imagej/imagej.github.io/_pages/ImageJ_Ops.md

 ### Is there a list of Ops somewhere with brief descriptions of their functionalities?

-For an interactive tool to see all available Ops, see the [Op Finder](Op_Finder ) documentation.
+For an interactive tool to see all available Ops, see the [Op Finder](Op_Finder) documentation.

-For the core Ops available, you can go to the {% include javadoc package='?net/imagej/ops ' class='package-summary ' label='ImageJ Ops ' %} javadocs.
+For the core Ops available, you can go to the {% include javadoc package='?net/imagej/ops' class='package-summary' label='ImageJ Ops' %} javadocs.
 Any class under the package `net.imagej.ops` is related to Ops.

-You can also use the [Script Editor](Script_Editor ) in ImageJ and actively search using Ops itself.
+You can also use the [Script Editor](Script_Editor) in ImageJ and actively search using Ops itself.
 For example in groovy language:

     // @OpService ops
     print ops.help()